Railroads

 • The industry is concentrated at the top; the top seven Class I railroads account for 94% of industry revenue.

-• The seven Class I railroads are BNSF Railway, CSX Transportation, Grand Trunk Corporation (subsidiary of Canadian National Railway), Kansas City Southern Railway, Norfolk Southern, Soo Line Corporation (subsidiary of Canadian Pacific Railway), and Union Pacific Railroad.
+• The seven Class I railroads are Union Pacific, CSX Transportation, BNSF Railway, Canadian National Railway, Kansas City Southern Railway, Norfolk Southern Railway, and Canadian Pacific Railway.

 • Domestic firms, including non-Class I carriers, may have operations in foreign countries.